LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/Control History APIs.md

 }
 ```

+* `mHistoryConversationsStateToDisplay` - Is of type LPConversationsHistoryStateToDisplay ENUM which has the following values: OPEN, CLOSE , ALL.

+* `mHistoryConversationMaxDaysType` - Is of type `LPConversationHistoryMaxDaysDateType` ENUM, which has the following values: `startConversationDate` and `endConversationDate`.
+When using `mHistoryConversationsMaxDays`, LPConversationHistoryMaxDaysDateType decides if to filter by the conversations' start date or end date.
+When not providing a value, `startConversationDate` is the default.

 * `mHistoryConversationsMaxDays` - Using this parameter, brands can choose how much conversation history will be presented to the consumer by days.
 Not providing a value will allow consumers to see the entire history stored on LivePerson's servers (by scrolling down to see additional conversations).

 * `LPConversationHistoryMaxDaysDateType`